 Starring: Hal Holbrook, Leslie Nielsen and Adrienne Barbeau

 This film I have a lot of history with.
-Growing up I always felt like it was on the movie channels and I would put it on regularly, no matter at what point in it.
-It was then that my sister actually bought the DVD that I remember sitting down and watching it all the way through.
-Being this was directed by one of my favorite directors and written by my favorite writer, that didn’t hurt me watching as much as I did either.
-This final time I watched it was on the big screen as part of my theater’s Horror 101 series.
+Growing up I always felt like it was on the movie channels and I would put it on regularly, no matter at what point in it the movie was.
+It was then that my sister actually bought the DVD that I remember sitting down and watching it all the way through in one sitting.
+Being this was directed by one of my favorite directors, George A. Romero, and written by my favorite writers, Stephen King, that didn’t hurt me watching as much as I did either.
+I have had the chance to see this at the Gateway Film Center as part of its Horror 101 series and have given it another viewing for prep on a podcast.
 The synopsis is an anthology of stories that pay homage to the EC Comics of the 1950s.

-We begin with a young boy Billy (Stephen King’s son Joe Hill) arguing with his father, Stan (Tom Atkins), who is upset with him for reading horror comics as he thinks they are garbage.
+We begin with a young boy Billy (King’s son Joe Hill) arguing with his father, Stan (Tom Atkins).
+He is upset with him for reading horror comics as he thinks they are garbage.
 Billy gets smart with him and Stan slaps him across the face.
 His mother (Iva Jean Saraceni) tries to calm the situation down.
 Stan takes the comic out to the garbage.
 A storm is coming and Billy looks out his window to the Creep.
 It then cuts to cartoon and then into a comic as we move to the first story.

 The first story is titled Father’s Day.
 We have Sylvia Grantham (Carrie Nye) with her niece, Cass Blaine (Elizabeth Regan), her husband Hank (Ed Harris), and nephew Richard Grantham (Warner Shook).
 They’re rich and waiting for the matriarch of the family Aunt Bedelia (Viveca Lindfors).
 While they wait, we learn that Bedelia killed her father Nathan (Jon Lormer).
 He had Bedelia’s fiancé killed 7 years ago, at least that’s what she thinks happened.
 On father’s day is when she killed him so every year they meet at the house for this dinner.
 Bedelia shows up and sits at her father’s grave, but her father might not stay dead.

 The next story is The Lonesome Death of Jordy Verrill.
 The title character of Jordy (King) watches a meteor crashes in his yard.
 He has dreams of selling it and paying off his debts.
 He burns his finger and uses water to cool it off.
-The meteor splits when he does this.
-He thinks he has shattered his dreams.
+The meteor splits when he does this along with his dreams.
 When it splits, there is this blue liquid inside.
 He pours it on to the ground.
 The problem is everything that is touches starts to grow green plants and nothing seems to stop it.
 Even Jordy is growing.
 Can he stop it before it is too late?

 The story after this is The Crate.
 This features a professor Henry Northrup (Hal Holbrook).
 His loud mouthed wife is Wilma (Adrienne Barbeau).
 Henry’s best friend is Dexter Stanley (Fritz Weaver).
 They are all at a party for faculty.
 We see that Henry is bullied by his wife and Dexter is interested in younger women.
 The two men are supposed to play chess later that night, but Dexter is called campus by a janitor, Mike (Don Keefer).
 He found an old crate from the 1800s underneath the stairs.
 They open it up to find a creature inside.
 It kills Mike and Dexter doesn’t know what to do.
 This does give Henry a plan to make this dreams come true.